 This is a group of 14 people advocating for the establishment of a cohousing community on the Antioch College campus.
 Read more about the group in The Yellow Springs News.

 William Beale is an engineer, but above all else an outspoken proponent of electric vehicles, clean energy, and creative solutions to energy needs like pyrolysis.
 Mr. Beale was the inaugural winner of the Arthur Morgan Award.
 In a series of op-eds and letters to the editor, Beale has recommended government investment in electric car retrofits, solar water heaters, super insulation of homes, and bio-gas generators.
-He writes: What we need is not less government interaction, but more of the right kind, the kind that knows what the future is and helps that future, instead of ignoring the future and helping the past.
-The past is named fossil fuels.
+He writes: "What we need is not less government interaction, but more of the right kind, the kind that knows what the future is and helps that future, instead of ignoring the future and helping the past.
+The past is named fossil fuels."

 The Antioch Solar Farm is an Antioch College initiative to produce clean energy.
-Sheep are brought in to graze on the grass between the panels to make this project more sustainable.
+Sheep are brought in to graze on the grass between the solar panels to make this project more sustainable.
 Check out the Climate Solutions Video Chanel for a video on the Antioch Solar Farm and many more videos on renewable energy.

 The Stirling Engine is a power source which is remarkable due mainly to its efficiency although Stirling Engines can vary greatly in size and power.
 This example was built by a Yellow Springs High School student.
 Read more about how we can avoid the trap of tearing down the younger generation and instead build onto them.